telkheir/azure-network-protocols/README.md

 <h2>Tutorial</h2>
     <ol>
       <li><h3 id = "step_1">Setting up resouces</h3>
           For this lab, we need to create a resource group to set up 2 virtual machines in Azure, one running Windows and one running Ubuntu.
-They need to be in the same region and running on the same network.
-If you allow the first machine to complete deployment, the second one will be placed in the same network by default.
+They need to be in the same resource group, region, and running on the same network.
 I assigned both machines 2 vcpus and at least 8GB of RAM.
 Designate each machine a username and password.
 All other settings can be left on default.
+If you allow the first machine to complete deployment, the second one will be placed in the same network by default.
           <br><br>
           [IMAGE - config]
           <br><br>